-by Marie-Claire Beaulieu, Tufts University, [This article first appeared in The Conversation, republished with permission] Many of us are heading to the beach to bask in the sun and unwind…
+by Gerry Lanosga, Indiana University, [This article first appeared in The Conversation, republished with permission] Long before the first shots were fired in the Civil War, beginning early in the…

 [We occasionally update and republish our evergreen history articles.
 This article first appeared in the Courier in November 23, 2023 In the original version of the article we stated we…